diskoverdata/diskover-community/README.md

 [Read the wiki](https://github.com/shirosaidev/diskover/wiki) for more documentation on how to use diskover.

+## Discussions/Questions

+For discussions or questions about diskover, please ask on [Google Group](https://groups.google.com/forum/?hl=en#!forum/diskover).

-## Comments/Bugs
+## Bugs

-For bugs/comments/feedback about diskover, please use the [issues page](https://github.com/shirosaidev/diskover/issues).
+For bugs about diskover, please use the [issues page](https://github.com/shirosaidev/diskover/issues).

 ## License